Entry-level network-attached storage (NAS) devices are now squarely priced in the penny per megabyte range, putting...

 In contrast, SCSI-based NAS pricing in 2001 hovered around $.10/MB, estimates Pushan Rinnen, a senior analyst at Gartner.
 Meanwhile, vendors are closing the gap between low-end and midrange NAS by adding more and more advanced features.

 For example, IBM touts the NAS 100's hot-swap drives and dual 10/100/1000 Ethernet ports.
 That's important, because sometimes, "there's very little - if any - IT skill at the locations where we're putting this product," says David Vaughn, IBM product manager for storage networking.
-Consequently, IBM focused on availability and reliability features, as well
+Consequently, IBM focused on availability and reliability features, as well as installability.

 Other carrots used by NAS vendors to lure in customers include the ability to rackmount SCSI ports for attaching a local tape drive and software such as snapshot and replication - features that are commonplace in higher-end systems from the likes of Network Appliance and EMC.